BigRoy/mayaVrayCommandDocs/README.md

 First focusing on all the built-in commands that come with a V-ray for Maya installation, like the extremely bad documented `vray` command.

+This documentation can be found in this repository's Wiki (see link above).

 ###vrayForMayaUtils vs snippets

+Besides writing out documentation for scripting with V-ray for Maya we're also sharing code snippets and building a consistent framework for managing V-ray data in your scene, like *v-ray object properties* and *v-ray attributes*.

 #####vrayForMayaUtils